The Great Gluten Controversy!

 It is a common practice in the baking industry to add extra gluten to bread recipes.
 Added gluten helps improve the dough’s ability to increase in volume, increase the bread’s structural stability and chewiness.
 Adding extra gluten ensures that the gluten network is strong enough to hold up the ingredients and that the end baked bread has a good rise.
 The gluten-added dough must be processed vigorously to induce it to rise to its full capacity.

 Extra gluten is usually added to bread recipes that either has a large number of non-gluten containing ingredients or have ingredients containing coarser particles, such as bran or seeds.
 Also, bread requiring extra volume may require extra gluten, especially if the flour is weak.
 Types of bread that may need extra gluten are wholegrain bread, high fiber bread, cornbread, and mixed grain bread.

 Gluten is found naturally in wheat, rye, barley, and some other grains.
 In addition to the gluten found in grains, it can also be added as a separate ingredient manufactured commercially from washing the starch out of a flour and water mixture.
 This process needs a lot of care to maintain the baking quality of gluten.
 Commercial gluten is sold in markets as gluten, gluten flour, glutinated flour, or flour blends with no specifications.
 It is available either as a dried powder or in a wet form.

 This ultra-processed, pre-packaged gluten can contribute to a host of health problems since it often comes with high sodium, additives, and fillers that may be harmful to your health and lead to many adverse side effects.
-Moreover, the chemical-based gluten may not provide as many nutrients as plant-based natural gluten.
-Hence, it’s use may best be avoided.
+Moreover, chemical-based gluten may not provide as many nutrients as plant-based natural gluten.
+Hence, its use may best be avoided.